GKAYED/ai-news-agent/AI-EXPERIMENT.md

 ## 🎯 Experiment Objective

-**Primary Goal**: Demonstrate the capabilities and limitations of AI-assisted end-to-end software development in 2025.
+**Primary Goal**: Demonstrate the capabilities and limitations of AI-assisted end-to-end software development as of October 2025.

 **Research Questions**:
 1. Can AI create a complete, production-ready application from natural language requirements?